Evel Knievel’s son suing Disney over ‘Toy Story 4’ character

 A propelled toy was marketed in conjunction with the movie, Knievel’s attorneys note, and the Caboom character became part of a McDonald’s fast-food “Happy Meal” promotion.

 Knievel was seriously injured many times during more than 75 motorcycle jumps.
-He died in 2007 at 69 in Florida of lung disease, not in a crash.
+He died in 2007 at the age of 69 from lung disease in Florida, not in a crash.